Training

 Understand the pre-requisite and/or the class pairing requirements

-• See list of training classes and their course descriptions to see pre-requisites and class pairings
+• See list of training courses and their course descriptions to see pre-requisites and class pairings

 All housekeeping and custodial staff as well as all Facilities Management tradespersons are required to receive asbestos awareness within the first year of employment.
 This classroom awareness course will cover information available concerning asbestos containing material (ACM) in University buildings including instruction on how to recognize damaged ACM, engineering controls and work practices, procedures to prevent exposure, building signage, and warning labels.
 Trainees will receive information on the health effects of asbestos exposure, a brief regulatory overview, and a review of the University's asbestos management policy.
 This Class IV training does not qualify the attendee to handle or disturb asbestos.